 At Digital First Media, Brady was responsible for the overall strategy and management of the 75 daily newspapers, 292 non-daily publications and 341 online sites owned by Journal Register Company and MediaNews Group.
 He also built and managed the company’s Thunderdome unit, which was comprised of more than 50 digitally focused journalists charged with providing cutting-edge national content for DFM’s local properties.

-During his time at AOL, Jim was in charge of the service’s coverage of the 9/11 terrorist attacks and the 2000 presidential election.
-In addition to his news role at AOL, Jim also served as Executive Director, Editorial Operations and Vice President, Production & Operations.
+During his time at AOL, Brady was in charge of the service’s coverage of the 9/11 terrorist attacks and the 2000 presidential election.
+In addition to his news role at AOL, Brady also served as Executive Director, Editorial Operations and Vice President, Production & Operations.

-At TBD, Jim was charged with launching a new type of local digital news operation, one focused on building deeper relationships with consumers via a strong voice, heavy curation and personalized geographic content.
-In addition to overseeing the digital operation, Jim also ran NewsChannel8, Washington’s 24/7 local news cable television station.
+At TBD, Brady was charged with launching a new type of local digital news operation, one focused on building deeper relationships with consumers via a strong voice, heavy curation and personalized geographic content.
+In addition to overseeing the digital operation, Brady also ran NewsChannel8, Washington’s 24/7 local news cable television station.

-In addition to these management positions, Jim has also done long-term consulting work at The Guardian, the Philadelphia Inquirer, NBC and Politico.
+In addition to these management positions, Brady has consulted work at Graham Media Group, WBEZ, Automattic/WordPress, The Guardian, the Philadelphia Inquirer, NBC and Politico.

-Born in New York City and raised in Huntington, N.Y., Brady lives with his wife, Joan, in Great Falls, Va.
-We are inveterate road trippers, having done two 48-state tours of the United States with our dogs, the latter chronicled on our trip blog.
-Jim also holds out hope that, someday, the Jets, Mets or Knicks will bring him some joy.
+Born in New York City and raised in Huntington, N.Y., Brady lives with his wife, Joan, in the Washington D.C. area.
+They are inveterate road trippers, having done three 48-state tours of the United States with their dogs, the latter chronicled on the Fred and Hank Mark America blog.
+Brady also holds out hope that, someday, the Jets, Mets or Knicks will bring him some joy.